vlixplatform/VlixHttpServer/README.md

-Vlix Http Server targets the **DotNet Framework**, which lacks a dedicated web server like Kestrel for DotNet Core.
+Vlix Http Server targets the **DotNet Framework**, which lacks a dedicated high performance web server like Kestrel for DotNet Core.

-## Embedding it in your project
+## Embedding in your project

 Install the [VlixHttpServer Package](https://www.nuget.org/packages/VlixHttpServer/) via Nuget: